theothersarah/sgopher/README.md

 It takes the following command line options:

--a, --address=STRING       Address of echo server (default 127.0.0.1)
+-a, --address=STRING       Address of Gopher server (default 127.0.0.1)
+-b, --buffersize=NUMBER    Size of receive buffer to use in bytes (default 65536 bytes)
--d, --duration=NUMBER      Duration of test in seconds (default 60)
+-d, --duration=NUMBER      Duration of test in seconds (default 60 seconds)
--p, --port=NUMBER          Network port to use (default 8080)
+-p, --port=NUMBER          Network port to use (default port 70)
--r, --request=STRING       Request string (default /)
+-r, --request=STRING       Request string without trailing CRLF sequence (default /)
--s, --size=NUMBER          Expected size of response in bytes (default 0 - do not check size)
+-s, --size=NUMBER          Expected size of response in bytes, or 0 for no size check (default 0 bytes - do not check size)
--t, --timeout=NUMBER       Time to wait for socket state change before giving up in milliseconds (default 1000)
+-t, --timeout=NUMBER       Time to wait for socket state change before giving up in milliseconds, or a negative number for no timeout (default 1000 milliseconds)
--w, --workers=NUMBER       Number of worker processes (default 1)
+-w, --workers=NUMBER       Number of worker processes (default 1 worker)

 Note that it automatically appends CRLF to the request string, so you do not need to include that in the string passed to the --request option.
 For best results, use a large number of workers to maximize concurrent requests.

-(Please, for the love of God, only use this on your own servers!)
+(Please, for the love of God, only use this on your own servers!
+By design, it has no throttling and will easily saturate gigabit ethernet on my modest test setup.)

 ## gopherlist
 gopherlist is intended to be executed by the server itself to produce a directory listing, rather than building that functionality into the server itself.
-To use, make a symlink to it from any directory in which a listing is desired.
+For typical usage, make a symlink to it from any directory in which a listing is desired.
 Give the symlink the same name as the gophermap file (default .gophermap).

 It should look something like this in a directory listing, and gopherlist itself should be executable:

 lrwxrwxrwx 1 sarah sarah   16 May  6 06:49 .gophermap -> ../../gopherlist

 When the directory is accessed by a user, a gophermap presenting a file listing will be generated and presented to the client.
 Files will only be listed if they meet the requirements to be served: the filename must not start with a period, it must be world-readable, and if it is a directory it must also be world-executable.
-A parent directory link will be generated if applicable.
+A parent directory link will be generated if applicable based on the selector.
+Files will be assigned a menu type based on if they are executable files (menu type 7), directories (menu type 1), or otherwise, a variety of possibilities based on the file extension.
 The server's externally-accessible hostname must be set correctly with the --hostname option or the links will not work correctly.

-Note that gopherlist uses a simplistic method of generating menu selectors that is only valid if the selector sent to it had originally referred to the containing directory.
-Essentially, a selector of /directory works, but /directory/gopherlist will not work because the menu selectors will be generated as /directory/gopherlist/file which will not work since gopherlist is not a directory.
-This is fine with the default .gophermap name, because files starting with periods cannot be accessed directly, but be aware if you use a different name for your gophermaps.
+gopherlist does not necessarily need to be the gophermap of a directory.
+Based on the position of the final slash in the selector, it will determine if it was invoked by name or by directory and generate the listing accordingly.
+In this case, it will list itself with menu type 7 among the files in the directory.

+If invoked with a query string, it will display only those files with names that contain the provided query as a substring.

 ## sgopher Technical Ramblings
 sgopher makes use of Linux-specific features whereever that would reduce the number of system calls or allow the logic to be more simple.
 Examples include the use of accept4 in place of accept and a pair of setsockopt calls to obtain a non-blocking, close-on-exec client socket, or the use of a Linux-specific variant of fork that returns a pidfd instead of using separate fork and pidfd_open calls.
 It also uses more mundane Linux-isms like an epoll-based event loop with timerfds and signalfds mixed in with the sockets, and sendfile to transfer files without userspace buffers.